 There’s a single point of controversy in this eminently versatile, really quite customizable, otherwise foolproof fish in parchment recipe.
-And that’s when to add the basil.
-Slip it into the parcel prior to cooking and your guests will be wooed by its licorice-like fragrance the moment they slit their parcels-although they may also be confronted with a potentially soggy basil leaf or three clinging to their sole.
+And the point of contention is when to add the basil.
+Slip it into the parcel prior to cooking and your guests will be wooed by its licorice-like fragrance the moment they slit their parcels-although they may also be confronted with a potentially soggy basil leaf clinging to their sole.
 The alternative is to thinly slice or tear the basil and pass it on the side for guests to shower over the sole after the packets have been slit open, an approach that appreciates aesthetics over aroma.
-Suit yourself, whether you follow the recipe below or simply use it as a blueprint.
+Suit yourself!

 - 1 scallion, trimmed and thinly sliced

-- 1 summer squash, trimmed and thinly sliced (about 1/4-inch thick)
+- 1 summer squash, trimmed and thinly sliced (about 1/4-inch or 6-mm thick)

-- 1 green zucchini, trimmed and thinly sliced (about 1/4-inch thick)
+- 1 green zucchini, trimmed and thinly sliced (about 1/4-inch or 6-mm thick)